EcoGame/eco/README.md

-# Eco
+# eco
-A simulation game of nations.
+It kinda sucks